AnshumanBhagwani/MAC-Spoofer/README.md

 # MAC-Spoofer
-A simple tool to spoof a network interface's mac address.
+A simple tool to spoof a network interface's mac address